Is Martindale-Hubbell AV Rating Really Worth It in 2024?

 How Attorneys Get Reviews from Peers and Clients

 Martindale-Hubbell uses surveys of your peers in the legal profession to determine your peer review rating.
+The peer review ratings process involves collecting feedback from references and other lawyers, confirming ethical standards, and rating attorneys in different categories such as Legal Knowledge, Analytical Capabilities, Judgment, Communication Ability, and Legal Experience.
 These surveys go to attorneys who know you well enough to rate your legal ability and general ethical standards.
 These lawyers may include:

 • Attorneys in your legal field, regardless of their geographic location